mindplay-dk/unbox/README.md

 Whether a component is directly inserted with `set()`, or defined using `register()`, the `has()` method will return `true`.

-To check if a component has been activated:
+To check if a component has been activated, use `isActive()` - for example:

 ```php
 $container->register("foo", function () { return "bar"; });